 To prevent dough from drying out when proofing it depends on what you are proofing in for what to use to protect it.
 Here are the best covering solutions for particular bread proofing containers:

 When proofing dough in a banneton you can use a plastic bag, shower cap, inverted mixing bowl.
+You can get a banneton here.

 When proofing bread free standing on a tray use a sheet of plastic wrap that has a layer of oil or flour to act as a barrier to stop it from sticking

 When using a bread tin a large inverted bowl or a plastic bag are best.
 However, oiled or floured plastic wrap will work too.
+You can get a bread tin here.

 Baguettes made in the traditional artisan way can be proofed in a linen liner called a couche.
 A suitable alternative is a tea towel.
 A cloth can be used here as the baguettes are pushed together and wrapped tightly which reduces the airflow sufficiently.

 Bench resting divided dough typically takes between 10 – 30 minutes.
-In this time the dough can often dry up, especially if the baking area is draughty and not humid.
+During this time the dough can often dry up, especially if the baking area is draughty and not humid.
 As the dough is to be shaped for the last time, you’ll want to avoid covering the surface with oil or flour.
 And you definitely don’t want your dough sticking to the cover!
 Plastic wrap is not a great solution!

 What most bakers will do is cover the dough gently with silicone or greaseproof paper.
 The paper will not stick to the dough and whilst air can still pass under the sheet of paper it does so on a much lower scale.
 So covering bench rested dough with silicone (or greaseproof) paper is perfect for the short duration that the dough will be exposed.